elsaclark007/Elsa-Clark-PJ-1/README.md

 Filebeat with playbook install_filebeat.yml
 Metricbeat with playbook install_metricbeat.yml
-Using Beats, we are able to collect the follwing information form each machine:
+Using Beats, we are able to collect the following information form each machine:
-Filebeat monitors the log files or locations that is specified ou specify, collects log events, and forwards them either to Elasticsearch or Logstash for indexing.Metricbeat takes metric and statistics from your system that is collected and send them into an output that is specified the machines metrics such as CPU usage, for example usage too high.
+Filebeat monitors the log files or locations that is specified collecting log events, and forwards them either to Elasticsearch or Logstash for indexing.
+Metricbeat takes metric and statistics from your system that is collected and sends them into an output that is specified, (Metrics example: collecting the CPU usage being too high.
 Machines Being Monitored
 This ELK server is configured to monitor the following machines: